-Companies in liquidation

-The question whether a company will be entitled to use its balance of assessed loss frequently arises once a company has been placed in liquidation.
+Companies in liquidation The question frequently arises whether a company will be entitled to use its balance of assessed loss once it has been placed in liquidation.
 In many cases the only income derived by such a company will be post-liquidation interest.
 Since this will usually not comprise "income from trade" the focus switches to the company's other activities (such as the collection of debts) in order to pass the trade test and achieve a set-off of the balance of assessed loss against the interest income.
-Companies in liquidation are frequently the target of offers of compromise under
+Companies in liquidation are frequently the target of offers of compromise under section 155 of the

-32 98 ATC 4768, (1998) 39 ATR 394 at 396.
+2 98 ATC 4768, (1998) 39 ATR 394 at 396.